gitter-badger/smartdocs/source/about.rst

 Referencing Old Documentation
 ===============================================================================

-old-docs-for-reference folder has all of the Frontier Gitbook and Ethereum Wiki doc.
+old-docs-for-reference folder has all of the Frontier Gitbook and SmartCash Wiki doc.
 Feel free to copy/paste information from those documents that is still relevant.

 Migrate and Convert Old Wiki Content Using Pandoc
 ===============================================================================

-If you still want to clone the absolute latest Ethereum Wiki and Frontier Guide docs:
+If you still want to clone the absolute latest SmartCash Wiki and Frontier Guide docs:

 .. code-block:: bash